-In 2016 and 2015, peso-denominated interbank borrowings of the Bank bear annual interest ranging from 2.50% to 2.56%.
-In 2016 and 2015, foreign currency-denominated interbank borrowings bear annual interest ranging from 0.88% to 1.94% and 0.55% to 1.25%, respectively.
-In 2016 and 2015, annual interest rate on dollar-denominated SSURA ranges from 0.25% to b.
+- a.
+Issue price at 100.00% of the face value of each Note; - b.
 The Notes bear interest at the rate of 5.75% per annum from and including February 20, 2012 but excluding February 20, 2022.
-The interest shall be payable quarterly in arrears at the end of each interest period on every 20th of May, August, November and February of each year, c.
+The interest shall be payable quarterly in arrears at the end of each interest period on every 20th of May, August, November and February of each year, commencing on February 20, 2012 until the maturity date; - c.
 The Notes will constitute direct, unconditional and unsecured obligations of the Bank.
-The Notes will be subordinated in right of payment of principal and interest to all depositors and other creditors of the Issuer and will rank pari passu and without any preference among themselves, but in priority to the rights and claims of holders of all classes of equity securities d.
-Subject to satisfaction of certain regulatory approval requirements, the Bank may redeem the Notes in whole and not only in part at a redemption price equal to 100.00% of the principal amount together with the accrued and unpaid interest upon at least thirty (30) days notice prior to call option date, which is the Banking Day immediately following the fifth e.
+The Notes will be subordinated in right of payment of principal and interest to all depositors and other creditors of the Issuer and will rank pari passu and without any preference among themselves, but in priority to the rights and claims of holders of all classes of equity securities of the Bank, including holders of preferred shares, if any; - d.
+Subject to satisfaction of certain regulatory approval requirements, the Bank may redeem the Notes in whole and not only in part at a redemption price equal to 100.00% of the principal amount together with the accrued and unpaid interest upon at least thirty (30) days notice prior to call option date, which is the Banking Day immediately following the fifth anniversary of the issue date of the Notes or February 21, 2017.

+e.
 The Bank may, but is not obliged to, redeem the Notes, in whole but not in part, at the Call Option Amount, on the Call Option Date, subject to the prior approval of the BSP and the compliance by the Bank with the Regulations and prevailing requirements for the granting by the BSP of its consent therefore, including (i) the capital adequacy ratio of the Bank is well above the required minimum ratio after redemption; or (ii) the Note is simultaneously replaced, on or prior to the Call Option Date, with issues of new capital which is of the same or of better quality and is done under conditions which are sustainable for the income capacity of the Bank; and (iii) a 30 Banking Day prior written notice to the then Holder on record.
 Any tax due on interest income already earned by the Holders on the Notes shall be for the account of the Bank.
 Call Option Amount shall be based on the Issue Price of the Note plus accrued but unpaid interest thereon up to but excluding the Call Option Date.